resom-d/Hank_2021/README.md

 Hank is coding for a real Amiga 1200, M68020, 2Mb chipram, 8Mb fastram, 68882 fpu, OS3.1

 ## This stuff is very much appreciated.
-Thanks for the excellent stuff dudes.
+Thanks for the excellent work dudes.

 ## [Bartman/Abyss VSCode Extension](https://github.com/BartmanAbyss/vscode-amiga-debug)
 - Really excellent extension.
 I love it.
 Go get it!